 Medicare Part B enrollment opportunities

-If you are turning 65, and do not want to draw Social Security benefits yet, but want to enroll in Medicare, you can go to www.socialsecurity.gov/medicareonly.
+If you are turning 65, and do not want to draw Social Security benefits yet, but want to enroll in Medicare, you can enroll on the Social Security Administration’s website.
 You can apply 3 months prior to turning 65, the month you turn 65, or 3 months after turning 65.
 Your Medicare Part B benefits will be effective the first day of the month in which you turn 65.
 Unless your birthday is on the first of the month, then your effective date will be the first day of the prior month.
-If you enroll after turning 65, your benefits will usually begin on the first of the following month.
+If you enroll after turning 65, your benefits will usually begin on the first day of the following month.

 How do I enroll if I am already drawing Social Security benefits?

-Since you are already drawing social security you will automatically be enrolled in parts A & B starting the 1st day of the month you turn 65, unless your birthday is on the 1st day of the month.
-If your birthday is the first day of the month then your A & B will start the first day of the prior month of your birthday.
+Since you are already drawing social security you will automatically be enrolled in Part A & B starting the 1st day of the month you turn 65, unless your birthday is on the 1st day of the month.
+If your birthday is the first day of the month then your Part A & B coverage will start the first day of the prior month of your birthday.

 Changing from employer, or spouse coverage